thkwznk/aseprite-scripts/Magic Pencil/README.md

 ## Options

+**Graffiti** - adds an effect of paint drips and specks to the brush.
+After selecting this option, a slider controlling the effect's strength will appear underneath.

 **Tool [Outline]** - adds an outline around a closed shape that you click on, works with foreground (left-click) and background (right-click) colors.

 **Brush [Outline]** - adds an outline around the brush as you draw.
 After selecting this option, the outline's color can be changed under this option in the dialog window.